Running APSIM on compute clusters

 - The Single Slot flag specifies whether the job should run on a single CPU slot, or across all available CPUs if unchecked (the default).

 - The choice of the number of simulations per job to run has many facets.
 The general principle is that the longer a job runs, the higher its throughput - as less time is spent setting up and tearing down the job.
 However, longer running jobs have a higher chance of being interrupted if a higher priority user enters the queue.
-On the Toowoomba cluster, Linux hosts have either 8 or 16 CPUs per machine, the Windows hosts have 12.
-Some experimentation may be required to achieve a reasonable runtime - typically 20 minutes per job.

 Using Amazon's EC2 cloud to run APSIM jobs